orfeotoolbox/OTB/Documentation/Cookbook/rst/Monteverdi.rst

 With , it is also possible to interactively load otb-applications and use them to process images.
-For that purpose, the user just has to load otb-applications by clicking on the Main menu, File/Load OTB-Applications (or by simply using the shortcut CTRL+A).
-The figure below ( [fig:applications]) represents the otb-applications loading window.
-The applications are arranged in thematic functionalities; the user can also quickly find the wanted application by typing its name in the dedicated field at the top of the loading window.
+For that purpose, the user just has to load otb-applications by clicking on the Main menu, View/OTB-Applications browser (or by simply using the shortcut CTRL+A).
+The figure below ( [fig:applications]) represents the otb-applications browser window.
+The applications are arranged in thematic functionalities; the user can also quickly find the wanted application by typing its name in the dedicated field at the top of the browser window.

 .. figure:: Art/MonteverdiImages/applications.png